Did the Ark go to Ethiopia via Elephantine Island, Egypt? Updated 5/12/2010

 nor is it made again.

 Who should we believe?
-Certainly not racists who do not know Hebrew, or who mislead their readers into thinking that they have only correct translation when a simple Hebrew dictionary (and common sense) show that they wrong.
+Certainly not racists who don't know Hebrew, or who mislead their readers into thinking that they have only correct translation when a simple Hebrew dictionary (and common sense) show that they're wrong.